 Negotiating with Oracle can be one of the most frustrating events that a procurement, legal, or IT professional can experience.
-These negotiations are often rushed, filled with tension, and littered with threats from aggressive sales and Oracle LMS audit personnel.
+These negotiations are often rushed, filled with tension, and littered with threats from aggressive sales and Oracle auditing personnel.
 Simply put, when you think of all the things you love about your job, negotiating with Oracle is probably not on your list.

-While negotiating with Oracle may be daunting, it’s not impossible.
+While Oracle negotiations may be daunting, it’s not impossible.
 The good news is there is a right way to conduct these negotiations.
 Using Palisade Compliance’s negotiation best practices, you can significantly lower your costs to acquire Oracle products and services, while at the same time winning more advantageous terms and conditions.

 1. Put Oracle on the clock

 Remember, if you don’t give Oracle a schedule, then they will give you one.
-Oracle likes a frenetic pace where contracts are reviewed and dialogues happen under the constant pressure of Oracle’s quarter closes.
-This artificial time constraint lends an urgency to these negotiations and will often push a client over the edge to sign a deal prematurely leaving valuable terms unresolved and giving Oracle way too much money.
+Oracle likes a frenetic pace where contracts are reviewed, and dialogues happen under the constant pressure of Oracle’s quarter closes.
+This artificial time constraint lends an urgency to these negotiations and will often push a client over the edge to sign a deal prematurely, leaving valuable terms unresolved and giving Oracle way too much money.
 A power vacuum wants to be filled.
 Take control and map it out for Oracle.